 Oil – This curry tastes best when made in mustard oil.

-If you don’t have mustard oil, you can use any vegetable oil to make this curry.
+You can use any vegetable oil to make this curry if you don’t have mustard oil.

-If you don’t have one or two spices, just skip adding them.
+If you don’t have one or two spices, skip adding them.

-Achari Masala – Achari masala is a spice mix that is used to make Indian pickles.
+Achari Masala – Achari masala is a spice mix used to make Indian pickles.
 You can make a big batch of this achari spice mix at home and keep using it in your recipes.
 I have given the recipe to make achari masala in the post below.

 You can also buy this masala if you are on a time crunch.